davidevenhaim/DressApp/README.md

 ![WhatsApp Image 2022-03-01 at 21 30 20](https://user-images.githubusercontent.com/73758263/156248864-45e82144-fe03-4eec-a0c0-2217778d1812.jpeg)

 HOME PAGE
-After log in the user go to home page than the user can chose a gendre of clothes ( woman/man/explore all )
+After log in the user goes to the home page than the user can choose a gender of clothes he wants to see ( woman/man/explore all )

 ![WhatsApp Image 2022-03-01 at 21 30 40](https://user-images.githubusercontent.com/73758263/156248881-dae98d3e-5ccc-4722-82ac-bc7130eddede.jpeg)